MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/olivier-lefebvre/_index.md

   - Students (Ph.
 D.)
 ---

-  Olivier Lefebvre is a Ph.D. student in computer science since 2021.
+  Olivier Lefebvre is a PhD student in computer science since 2021.
-  His research focuses on federated learning and differential privacy.
+  His research focuses on predictive model errors and predictive confidence.
-  The goal of his project is to evaluate the impact of these methods on the performances obtained by a prediction model.
-He is also working on the development of new metrics to quantify the uncertainty of a model during each prediction performed.
+  The goal of his project is to identify potential predictive errors, explain underlying causes, and improve these models to improve predictive confidence for all patients.